Intro and Plot Summary

 Thoughts on the Painting and Modern “Art”

 Great works of art and architecture from ages past remind me of how far we have fallen culturally in terms of artistic accomplishment.
 Most art today, to be blunt, is smut and garbage, produced by perverts and no-talents who never outgrew the teenage urge to be “edgy.”
-I recall one work of “art” was made by a woman, who titled the work “My Twenties.”
+I recall one work of “art” was made by a woman, who titled the work “My Bed.”
 The “work of art” was a semen-stained mattress covered in used tampons, condoms, and empty liquor bottles.
 Let’s also not forget “The Holy Virgin Mary,” where the Virgin Mary was painted using elephant feces, and flanked by numerous images of female genitalia.

 Compare that trash above to the works made by the old Italian Masters.
 These men were not merely some dudes with a funny hat and an easel – they were jacks of all trades, who understood that good art requires a portfolio of talents to produce.
 Engineering, mathematics, organization, planning, knowledge of paints and some chemistry, knowledge of the mechanical properties of materials, and sundry other talents are necessary to turn a block of stone into a lifelike statue, a blank plaster wall into “The School of Athens,” or some raw gold and uncut gemstones into fine jewelry.
 A man like da Vinci had more talent and brains in one of his eyelashes than any contemporary “modern abstract artist” possesses.